Anthonykung/ARGH/README.md

 ## Initialization

-To initialize ARGH service, run the following command:
+To Brick your NVIDIA Jetson, run the following command:

 ```bash
 $ ./init.sh